jwise/x1-expander/doc/software.md

 # Getting started with X1Plus Expander

+This assumes that you have already [assembled the hardware](assembly.md).

 ## Installing a firmware

 You will need to install an X1Plus firmware build that supports X1Plus